-There are 32 scholarships available for pursuing a Accounting major as of August 2025.
-You can find tens of Accounting scholarships available for college, post-graduate, high school senior, and college seniors.
-Some prominent Accounting scholarships for students include the IBTTA Foundation Scholarship Program, the Jenese Lynn Krysa Scholarship Fund, and the Risk Management Association Foundation Scholarship.
-You can find Accounting scholarships for pursuing your undergraduate, four-year, two-year, advanced degree, bachelor's, community college, master's, or doctoral.
+There are 32 scholarships available for pursuing a Accounting major as of September 2025.
+You can find tens of Accounting scholarships available for high school senior, college senior, college, and post-graduates.
+Some prominent Accounting scholarships for students include the Tjossem Family Endowed Scholarship, the Marian Klausmeier Roettger Scholarship Endowment, and the Stuart Cameron and Margaret McLeod Memorial Scholarship.
+You can find Accounting scholarships for pursuing your undergraduate, advanced degree, four-year, two-year, community college, bachelor's, master's, or doctoral.

 To apply for scholarships in Accounting, you will need to fill out the scholarship application form on the scholarship page.
-For two of these scholarships, you will need to submit an essay.
+For one of these scholarships, you will need to submit an essay.
 Several Accounting scholarships require a resume, and one award require letters of recommendation.
 The GPA requirements for Accounting scholarships vary between a 2.5 and 3.8 minimum GPA.

-Some of the best scholarships for studying Accounting are the AWSCPA Scholarship, the Ritchie-Jennings Memorial Scholarship, the CardRates.com Financial Futures Scholarship, the Tjossem Family Endowed Scholarship, and the Church, Church, Hittle and Antrim Scholarship.
+Some of the best scholarships for studying Accounting are the Alliance Recruitment Scholarship Program, the Pennsylvania Society of Tax and Accounting Professionals Scholarships, the Bank of America Lori Ann Robinson Scholarship, the AWSCPA Scholarship, and the IMA Memorial Education Fund Scholarship.
 The best Accounting scholarships will be listed at the top of this page.

-Yes, there are two scholarships specifically for minority students who want to pursue Accounting or Business & Economics.
-Applicants who identify as Black or Minority are eligible for these scholarships, like the Jenese Lynn Krysa Scholarship Fund and the IBTTA Foundation Scholarship Program.
+Yes, there are three scholarships specifically for minority students who want to pursue Accounting or Business & Economics.
+Applicants who identify as Asian, Black, or Minority are eligible for these scholarships, like the Tjossem Family Endowed Scholarship, the Stuart Cameron and Margaret McLeod Memorial Scholarship, and the Marian Klausmeier Roettger Scholarship Endowment.

 Scholarships by Major